DavidRambo/dnr-hugo/content/portfolio/hp-omen-critique/index.md

 ### Elements
 Next, let's take a closer look at the elements.

+The assembled products provide a representative sample of the OMEN brand.
+Although I suspect that desktops and laptops are the main products, the centerpiece is rightly a humongous monitor.
+Its immersiveness comes through in its containing a full person.
+That the person on display is in turn wearing a VR headset does not interfere with the presentation.
+Rather, it's saying to the store visitor that HP's OMEN products will power a VR-level experience regardless of whether they actually have a VR setup.
+This is high praise because a person wearing a VR headset looks dopey and absurd.

 The 65" marker at the top right of the monitor is an odd detail, probably missed when composing the image.
-Next to the Desktop tower and laptop, the screen clearly
+Next to the Desktop tower and laptop, the screen clearly has impressive dimensions.
+If possible, it should be removed so as to preserve the fantasy of a computer that transports the user into cyberspace.

 Depending on the viewer's tastes, the horizontal streak of yellow encircling the top of the laptop (which clearly shows Windows 10 as its OS) may work toward the scene's dynamism, or it could clash with the amorphous softness of the smoke.
-The only other yellowish element is the table, which serves as a physical and aesthetic basis for the OMEN products on dispaly.
-Unlike the smoke's extension of the screen's colors beyond the monitor's frame
+It seems to be of a piece with the dual yellow bands curving around the edge of the table.
+The viewer would be forgiven for mistaking those yellow lines *as* the table.
+After staring at the image for quite a while, I finally recognized the implied continuity between the sets of yellow streaks.

 ### Text
 Fortunately for the banner, its weakest aspect is also the most easily overlooked: its text.
 Let's take it one line at a time.

 ![Power & Performance](power-performance.png)

 If this is all the potential customer reads, which is likely, then they know the essential thing, that they're in the right place for gaming hardware.
 Could it be improved upon?
 While "Power & Performance" sounds good---alliterative word pairs always capture my attention---it is redundant.
 Performance of a PC derives from computing power relative to the application running.
 Granted, a graphically gorgeous game can perform well on low-powered hardware thanks to optimization, but that sort of consideration is too nuanced for the purpose at hand.
-With that in mind, however, the redundancy should not be seen as a failure but an opportunity to come up with a more descriptive, encompassing alternative set of properties.
 For what it's trying to accomplish, you could do a lot worse than "Power" and "Performance" on the top line.
+However, there is an opportunity to come up with a more descriptive, encompassing alternative set of properties.

 ![with HP Gaming PCs](with-HP-gaming.png)